sornsawan25ch/Asset-Performance-Volatility-SQL/README.md

 ## Purposes

-Analyze asset performance and asset volatility to allocate assets to mitigate risk.
+-Analyze asset performance and asset volatility to allocate assets to mitigate risk.
-Analyze economic indicators and covid19 pandemic situations to find investment opportunities and allocate assets to optimize portfolio return.
+-Analyze economic indicators and covid19 pandemic situations to find investment opportunities and allocate assets to optimize portfolio return.

 ## Data Analytic Process